smasongarrison/AutoHotKey_Scripts/sources/Compile/output_flag.txt

 stringReplace, contents, contents, pass-key, PASSKEY, All
 stringReplace, contents, contents, Pass-over, PASSOVER, All
 stringReplace, contents, contents, pass-port, PASSPORT, All
-stringReplace, contents, contents, Past a, PASSED A, All
 stringReplace, contents, contents, Past an, PASSED AN, All
 stringReplace, contents, contents, past experience, EXPERIENCE, All
 stringReplace, contents, contents, past history, HISTORY, All